scerrisimon/QualiChain/README.md

 # QualiChain
-QualiChain Ontology: Smart Qualification on the BlockChains
+QualiChain Ontology for representing Smart Qualification on the BlockChains